 Only persons certified in the appropriate classifications covering the specific tests required shall perform such testing.
 At the beginning of the project, provide the Engineer with the list of certified technicians and alternates, phone numbers and tests/inspection they will be performing.
 Include certification expiration dates for all certified technicians.
-As personnel changes and certifications may expire, continue to provide the Engineer with an accurate list c.
-Required Duties of Certified Inspectors.
-Be available on the project site whenever HMA is being produced and being placed on the project site.
-Perform and utilize quality control tests and other quality control practices to assure that delivered materials and proportioning meet the requirements of the mix designs.
+As personnel changes and certifications may expire, continue to provide the Engineer with an accurate list.